check-spelling/check-spelling-docs/Quick-Start.md

 This will give you handling for `push`, `pull_request_target`, and example files with a `README.md` describing the files and linking to more examples in this wiki.

+* If you have existing forks, you should see [[Onboarding]] for information about tweaks you can make to the workflow in order to improve the experience for PRs from those existing forks.

 * Best-practice for workflows is to use a pinned version.

 * There is generally a `prerelease` branch with evolving features,